All Episodes

 Don't go away.

-Let's see, we've tried kinder, gentler uh uh kinder, gentler party.
+We've tried kinder, gentler, kinder, gentler party.

-That was uh George H.W.
+That was George H.W.
 Bush.

 He did not win re-election.

-Plus, he also agreed to raise it.
+Plus, he also agreed to race everything.

-Kinder, gentler nation.
+The kinder, gentler nation.

-Then we're there was compassionate conservative.
+Then there was compassionate conservative.

-That would George W. Bush.
+That was George W. Bush.

-And of course, these rebranding efforts are all made from a posture of defense or embarrassment, if you will.
+And, of course, these rebranding efforts are all made from a posture of defense or embarrassment, if you will.

-Whoa, what is that?
+So, whoa, what is that?

 Why are we talking like Democrats?